-We will disclose deforestation risk and mitigation activities in portfolios, including due diligence and engagement.
-We will also publicly report credible progress, in alignment with peers, on the milestones to eliminate forest-risk agricultural commodity-driven deforestation in the underlying holdings in our investment/lending portfolios through successful company engagement, and only provide finance to clients that have met risk-reduction criteria.
+As a FSDA signatory, we disclose on deforestation risk and mitigation activities in portfolios, including due diligence and engagement.
+By 2025, we will also publicly report credible progress, in alignment with peers, on the milestones to eliminate forest-risk agricultural commodity-driven deforestation in the underlying holdings in our investment/lending portfolios through successful company engagement, and only provide finance to clients that have met risk-reduction criteria.
 We will also seek to increase investment in nature-based solutions.